 Potato Tomato.
 Tomato Potato.

-- 2 T unsalted butter (can sub for olive oil or oil of choice)
+- 2 tablespoon unsalted butter can sub for olive oil or oil of choice

 - Chopped spinach to cover